Occupancy Analytics for Corporate Real Estate Managers

 As a corporate real estate manager you’re focused on finding better ways to utilize and control the workspace and facilities around it.
 With the workplace rapidly changing and more and more companies looking to create a flexible and activity-based working environment, you need to be able to understand how the buildings are used in order to make informed decisions.

-- The facilities management want to know how space is currently being used in real time and how to tailor the building services to usage patterns.
+- The facilities management team wants to know how space is currently being used in real time and how to tailor the building services to usage patterns.

 - Employees want to be able to see which internal and external spaces have the capacity so they can tailor their behavior and attendance accordingly and